 Region: Veneto, Italy | ABV: 11% | Tasting Notes: Grapefruit, tart pears, honey

-Here at Liquor.com, we believe that quality should never be sacrificed, even in the realm of wine mixers.
-When searching for the perfect bottle of bubbles to mix with orange juice, finding something well-made and delicious is key.
+We believe that quality should never be sacrificed, even when you’re using wine for cocktails.
 This crisp and zesty prosecco is loaded with flavors of tart pears, orchard fruit, grapefruit, and a touch of honey.
 Mix with your favorite fresh-squeezed juice for a delicious at-home brunch cocktail.

 Related: The Best Proseccos